product-noob/product-noob.github.io/_posts/2022-01-12-National Health Stack.md

 ---

+The National Health Stack is a new digital health infrastructure launched by the National Health Authority of India.
+It's envisioned to serve as the building block for digitising the healthcare sector.
+It's essentially set of APIs to any which entity (public/ private) can hook into and enable complex solutions in the health space; the same way any fintech player these days can enable UPI payments with simple API integrations.
+The way India Stack revolutionised Payments in the country (among other things), the health stack is envisioned to revolutionise the healthcare ecosystem in India.

 Before I start with detailing the National Health Stack, I believe it’s important to mention **India Stack.**
 India Stack is the comprehensive digital identity, payment, and data-management system we as a nation have been working towards for a little more than 10 years.
 Under it, we are trying to solve for the three economic primitives of identity, payments, and data.

 **Stage 1: Digital Identity**